cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **a.** An open data advisory group shall be chaired by the Chief Information Officer, or the designee of the Chief Information Officer, and include open data coordinators from all city agencies.

-**b.** The open data advisory group shall assist DOIT in the creation of the annual open data compliance report required under Section 6.
+**b.** The open data advisory group shall assist the Department of Information Technology in the creation of the annual open data compliance report required under Section 6.

 **Section 3.
 Open data coordinator**

-**a.** The head of each city agency shall designate from within the city agency an open data coordinator, who shall (i) assist the city agency in implementing its duties under this Order; (ii) serve on the open data advisory group; (iii) upon request, meet with the open data advisory group to discuss any matter pertaining to implementation of this Order; and (iv) assist DOIT in the preparation of the annual open data compliance report required under Section 6 of this Order.
+**a.** The head of each city agency shall designate from within the city agency an open data coordinator, who shall (i) assist the city agency in implementing its duties under this Order; (ii) serve on the open data advisory group; (iii) upon request, meet with the open data advisory group to discuss any matter pertaining to implementation of this Order; and (iv) assist the Department of Information Technolgoy in the preparation of the annual open data compliance report required under Section 6 of this Order.

 **Section 4.
 City of Chattanooga data portal**